Disservin/Smallbrain/README.md

 ## Compile

-Compile it using the Makefile in ./src <br>
+Compile it using the Makefile in ./src

 ```
 make
-.\smallbrain6.0.exe bench
+.\smallbrain.exe bench
 ```
 compare the Bench with the Bench in the commit messages, they should be the same.

+or download the latest the latest executable directly over Github. <br>
+At the bottom you should be able to find multiple different compiles, choose one that doesnt crash.

+Ordered by performance you should try x86-64-avx2 first then x86-64-modern and at last x86-64.

 ## UCI settings
 * Hash<br>